claceio/clace/README.md

 ## Overview

-Clace is an Apache-2.0 licensed project building a web app development and deployment platform for internal tools.
-Clace allows you to deploy containerized apps and develop Hypermedia based web apps.
+Clace is an Apache-2.0 licensed project building a web app deployment platform for internal tools.
+Clace allows you to deploy containerized apps.
 Clace is cross-platform (Linux/Windows/OSX) and provides a GitOps workflow for managing web apps.

 Clace apps are deployed directly from the git repo, no build step required.
 For example, Clace can be used to deploy Streamlit/Gradio apps, adding OAuth authentication for access control across a team.